Classport: Designing Runtime Dependency Introspection for Java: Introduction

 The Java runtime is known for its good support of object-oriented introspection (aka class, field, and method reflection)~\cite{rigger2017introspection}.
 Yet, it is completely blind to dependencies: it has no native support for dependency introspection at runtime~\cite{xiao2025jbomaudit}.
 In Java, the information that uniquely identifies a dependency is present at build time, but it is not preserved at runtime.
 Heuristics like guessing the origin of dependencies from package names have been implemented in previous works~\cite{amusuo2024ztdjavamitigatingsoftwaresupply}.
 However, they suffer from fundamental limitations, such as the requirement for dependencies to be compliant with fragile conventions to be correctly identified.
 Overall, the problem of runtime introspection of dependencies is an open one.
-To the best of our knowledge, \textbf{there are currently no principled blueprint for identifying which dependencies are actually executed at runtime in Java.}
+To the best of our knowledge, \textbf{there are currently no principled architecture for identifying which dependencies are actually executed at runtime in Java.}

 In this paper, we propose \tool, a novel technique for introspecting dependencies at runtime in Java.
-In essence, \Tool brings dependency information to runtime: supplier, dependency name and version (group id, artifact id and version in Maven lingo). \tool operates in two phases by: \begin{inparaenum} \item embedding dependency information into Java binary artifacts through build-time instrumentation, and \item retrieving this information at runtime through dynamic instrumentation. \end{inparaenum}
+In essence, \tool brings dependency information to runtime: supplier, dependency name and version (group id, artifact id and version in Maven lingo). \tool operates in two phases by: \begin{inparaenum} \item embedding dependency information into Java binary artifacts through build-time instrumentation, and \item retrieving this information at runtime through dynamic instrumentation. \end{inparaenum}

 We evaluate \tool on \numberofprojects real-world open-source Java projects.
 Our experimental protocol measures the ability to embed dependency information into the binary artifacts, and assesses the time and disk space overhead caused by the added information.
-Then, we test \tool's ability to identify the correct set of runtime dependencies according to a meaningful workload.
-We also consider the impact on the running application, incl. the runtime overhead.
+Then, we test \tool's ability to correctly identify the set of runtime dependencies using the test suite of the project.
+We also measure the impact on the running application, incl. the runtime overhead.

-Our results demonstrate the applicability of \tool to real-world applications. \Tool successfully embeds dependency information, accurately identifies runtime dependencies, preserves the functional behavior of the application, and introduces a low overhead.
+Our results demonstrate the applicability of \tool to real-world applications. \tool successfully embeds dependency information, accurately identifies runtime dependencies, preserves the functional behavior of the application, and introduces a low overhead.